superjeepboy/ss14-boxstation/README.md

 ## Contributing

 We are happy to accept contributions from anybody.
-Get in Discord if you want to help and don't be afraid to ask for help either.

-Make sure to read our contributing guidelines in [CONTRIBUTING.md](/CONTRIBUTING.md) if you are new to Harmony!
+Contributing guidelines follow the same as Harmony.
+[CONTRIBUTING.md](/CONTRIBUTING.md)

 ## Building